Lebanese Lentil Salad with Garlic and Herbs

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

 Salads made with dried beans or lentils are a great low-glycemic choice for any phase of the South Beach Diet.
 However, for phase one, portions should be limited to 1/3 to 1/2 cup dried beans.
-Since this salad is mostly lentils, keep that in mind and make serving sizes small.
+Since this Lebanese Lentil Salad with Garlic and Herbs is mostly lentils, keep that in mind and make serving sizes small.
 Lentils are not low in carbs, but they do have quite a bit of fiber.
 However, they wouldn’t be recommended for extremely low-carb diet plans.

 Find More Recipes Like This One: